Texas Marriage License Questions

 Q: Do we have to apply for our marriage license in person?

 A: Yes, both will need to apply in person.
 If one is unable to appear, you will need to obtain an ABSENT APPLICATION form, take it to that person, have them fill it out and have it notarized.
 Click on the following links for the instructions and the form.

 Q: Are proxy marriages legal?

-A: Yes, marriage by proxy is allowed.
+A: Yes, marriage by proxy is allowed only for active military applicants.
 You will need to complete the Affidavit of Absent Applicant on Application for Marriage License form.